Perinatal mental health, risk, care and treatment (DAA022)

 You will learn by:

-- discovering key concepts through interactive lecture content and videos
+- discovering key concepts through interactive lecture content and video

 - deepening your understanding via regular opportunities for reflection

-- testing your knowledge with a multiple choice quiz, which will unlock access to your CPD certificate upon completion
+- testing your knowledge with a multiple-choice quiz, which will unlock access to your certificate upon completion

 Who is this course for?

 We welcome anyone on this course who has a keen interest in the subject area.
-In particular, the course is for you if you are a:
+In particular, the course is for you if you are:

 You may also be working as a: